Guides

 Any of the newer iPhones, Apple Watches and iPads are ready to be used with Apple Pay.
 Check the Apple website to see if your device is included.

-If you don’t have this card set up within your iTunes account, simply tap the + sign in Wallet and add your card’s details.
+If you don’t have this card set up within your iTunes account, simply tap the ‘+‘ sign in your Wallet app and add your card’s details.

 Using an iPhone at a point of purchase

 iPhone models from the iPhone 6 up have been set up with a function called ‘Near Field Communication’ (NFC).
-Consumers simply need to hold their iPhone near a contactless card reader and authorise via Touch ID or Face ID.
+You simply need to hold your iPhone near a contactless card reader (such as an EFTPOS machine or ‘Square’ reader) and authorise the transaction via Touch ID or Face ID.

-Alternatively, you can double-click the Home button and go to the Wallet app.
+Alternatively, you can double-click the Home button to go to the Wallet app, or navigate to the app.

-Apple Watch owners simply need to double-click the side button on their watch and hold it near the contactless card reader.
-A tap and beep then confirm the payment has been sent.
+Apple Watch owners simply need to double-click the side button on their watch and hold the watch near the contactless card reader.
+A tap and beep will confirm the payment has gone through.

-If you use Safari as your web browser on your iPhone, you can expedite the purchase process with Apple Pay.
+When using certain web browsers on your iPhone, you can expedite the online shopping process with Apple Pay if the merchant supports it.

 If you are browsing on your Mac or iPad and have your iPhone or Apple Watch next to you, then you can complete the process with your handheld device.

-If you are lucky enough to have the MacBook Pro with Touch ID, then you can verify your identity that way.
+If you have a MacBook with Touch ID, then you can verify your identity that way.

 Using Apple Pay within apps

-Depending on support from the app developer, you can also use Apple Pay for in-app purchases, for example, with Deliveroo, making the payment very simple.
+Depending on support from the app developer, you can also use Apple Pay for in-app purchases, for example, with Uber Eats, making the payment very simple.

 How secure is Apple Pay?